gil-son/terraform/README.md

 To find the examples script, consider to use the oficial page <a href="https://registry.terraform.io/providers/hashicorp/aws/latest">Terraform Registry</a>

-and search by the name of AWS resource you wish to build using Terraform: EC2, ECS, S3, SNS, SQS, DynamoDB, Lambda, etc
+Click on 'documentation' and search by the name of AWS resource you wish to build using Terraform: EC2, ECS, S3, SNS, SQS, DynamoDB, Lambda, etc

 </details>